 The ECMP shall document and fully detail compliance strategies and procedures to ensure Work is performed in accordance with requirements of applicable Environmental Laws and Environmental Approvals.
 This plan shall establish and/or document schedules, protocols, and methodologies to be used in accomplishing Work, with an emphasis on monitoring, reporting, corrective actions and adaptive management.
 The plan shall include a Compliance Action Plan (CAP) consisting of a decision-making matrix that defines the triggers for initiating or re-initiating environmental compliance actions for construction and maintenance activities, including construction noise mitigation measures.
-For each trigger, the CAP shall identify the appropriate type or level of environmental study or other compliance action necessary to ensure the ongoing validity of Project Environmental Approvals and the Developer's approach to satisfying mitigation requirements, including mitigation requirements identified after completion of the ECMP.
+For each trigger, the CAP shall identify the appropriate type or level of environmental study or other compliance action necessary to ensure the ongoing validity of Project Environmental Approvals and commitments.
+In addition, the ECMP shall detail any mitigation required by Environmental Approvals and the Developer's approach to satisfying mitigation requirements, including mitigation requirements identified after completion of the ECMP.